wkailun/CRUDY-Course-Review/README.md

 * as a bulleted list
 * each line starts with an asterisk and a space

-### [Author 2 - replace this with their name]

-* Author 2 contributions
-* as a bulleted list
-* each line starts with an asterisk and a space
+### Karen Wang

+* Assisted in RegisterScreenController
+* Contributed in FXML formatting
+* Helped with Average Calculations
+* Assisted with table formatting

 ### Joseph Beauchamp